-The Tala app connects more than 10,000 mobile data points per customer to create an instant credit score and deliver customized financial products.
-Its ultimate mission is to reach the more than 2.5 billion people in emerging markets who don’t have credit scores and connect them to financial products that can advance their daily lives.
+Shivani and her team built the Tala app, a new system to measure credit scores using 10,000 mobile data points on smartphones.
+The mission is to reach the more than 2.5 billion people in emerging markets without credit scores to provide financial services that can advance their daily lives.